 If you are facing severe challenges in your desmoid tumor treatment and time is of the essence, your case may be eligible for review by the DTRF Virtual Tumor Board.
-Led by Dr. Aaron Weiss, the Tumor Board is an international quarterly teleconference allowing physicians to discuss their complex desmoid tumor cases with leading specialists in the field and receive input.
+Led by Dr. Aaron Weiss, the Tumor Board is an international quarterly videoconference allowing physicians to discuss their desmoid tumor cases with leading specialists in the field and receive input.

 To be considered, physicians should submit their patient’s case as soon as possible to firstname.lastname@example.org.